 ENGR 101.
 Exploring Engineering.
-For students who are intrigued by engineering and technology or who are considering a career in this broad field.
+For students intrigued by engineering and technology or who are considering a career in this broad field.
 Professors and industry experts team up to guide students through the engineering experience.
 Students work in groups to construct a prototype solution to an engineering problem, gain an understanding of the fundamentals of engineering thinking and design process, and learn how to communicate outcomes.
 Includes tours to manufacturing facilities and discussion of issues of ethical and professional responsibility.
-Knowledge of algebra and trigonometry is essential.
-Does not count toward Engineering or Engineering Science majors. .5 unit.
+Knowledge of algebra and trigonometry is essential. .5 unit.

 ENGR 207.
 Materials Science I. Introduction to the structure, properties, processing, and performance of engineering materials: waves, principles of quantum mechanics, hydrogen atom, periodic table, bonds and molecules, structures of metals and ceramics.
-Prerequisites: Mat 122, Phy 185. .5 unit.
+Prerequisites: MAT 122, PHY 186. .5 unit.

 ENGR 208.
 Materials Science II.
 Introduction to the structure, properties, and performance of engineering materials: polymers, imperfections, diffusion, phases, electrical, mechanical, magnetic, thermal, and optical properties, corrosion, applications and processing of engineering materials.
-Prerequisites: 207 or Phy 225. .5 unit.
+Prerequisites: 207 or PHY 225. .5 unit.